LoRA on the Go: Instance-level Dynamic LoRA Selection and Merging: Introduction

 \section{Introduction}

-Recent advances in large language models (LLMs) such as Llama~\citep{dubey2024llama3} and Deepseek~\citep{bi2024deepseek} have led to remarkable progress across diverse natural language processing (NLP) tasks.
+Recent advances in large language models (LLMs) such as LLaMA~\citep{dubey2024llama3} and DeepSeek~\citep{bi2024deepseek} have led to remarkable progress across diverse natural language processing (NLP) tasks.
 While these models demonstrate strong generalization capabilities, achieving state-of-the-art results in specialized domains often requires task-specific fine-tuning~\citep{wei2022finetuned}.
 However, the massive scale of modern LLMs makes full fine-tuning computationally prohibitive, motivating research on Parameter-Efficient Fine-Tuning (PEFT) methods that adapt models by updating only a small subset of parameters~\citep{houlsby2019parameter, li2021prefix, liu2022few}.
 Among them, Low-Rank Adaptation (LoRA)~\citep{hu2022lora} is particularly effective, introducing trainable low-rank matrices while freezing pretrained weights, thus reducing trainable parameters without sacrificing performance.

-Although LoRA provides an efficient adaptation mechanism, the adaptors are typically optimized for a single domain or task.
-In contrast, real-world applications increasingly demand generalization to unseen tasks or tasks that require specialization across multiple domains.
+Although LoRA provides an efficient adaptation mechanism, the adaptors are typically optimized for a single task domain.
+In contrast, real-world applications increasingly demand generalization to unseen tasks or tasks that require specialization across multiple task domains.
 Recent works~\citep{huang2024lorahub, zhao2024loraretriever} explore the possibility of simultaneously leveraging multiple LoRAs trained on diverse tasks.

-Existing multi-LoRA approaches share a key limitation when composing LoRAs together: to first select relevant LoRAs from a pool and then to merge them, they assume well-defined tasks and rely on labeled data.
-For instance, LoRAHub~\citep{huang2024lorahub} learns fixed composition weights for each new task using a small labeled set, while LoRARetriever~\citep{zhao2024loraretriever} trains a retrieval model over mixed-task data but still depends on labeled examples to compute retrieval embeddings.
+Existing multi-LoRA approaches share a key limitation: when composing LoRAs together, they need to first select relevant LoRAs from a pool and then they need to merge them.
+For both steps, they assume well-defined mixed-tasks and rely on labeled data.
+For instance, LoRAHub~\citep{huang2024lorahub} learns fixed composition weights for each new mixed-task using labeled samples from the target input distribution, while LoRARetriever~\citep{zhao2024loraretriever} trains a retrieval model to select relevant LoRAs, but the retrieval model still depends on labeled examples to compute retrieval embeddings.
 Such dependence on task homogeneity and labeled supervision restricts scalability in real-world scenarios, where LoRAs may be continually added or updated and labeled data may be unavailable.